Chloë and the Next 20th Century

 Chloë and the Next 20th Century is the fifth studio album by American musician Josh Tillman under the stage name Father John Misty, released through Sub Pop and Bella Union on April 8, 2022.
+The album was co-produced by Tillman and longtime collaborator Jonathan Wilson, and was preceded by the singles, "Funny Girl", "Q4", "Goodbye Mr. Blue" and "The Next 20th Century".

+Written and recorded throughout the COVID-19 pandemic in 2020, the album marks a departure from Misty's folk rock and indie rock sound, drawing sonic inspiration from big band, jazz standards, and traditional pop music, while featuring narrative, short story-based lyrics.

 Background and recording

 Chloë and the Next 20th Century is Father John Misty's fifth studio album and his first full-length project since the release of God's Favorite Customer in 2018.
 He began writing the album in spring 2020.
 It was recorded between August and December 2020.
 He entered the studio in August having written "Kiss Me (I Loved You)", "We Could Be Strangers", "Buddy's Rendezvous" and "The Next 20th Century".
 Following that session, Tillman mostly conceived what the album would be and wrote the rest of the songs before recording resumed in October 2020.

 It was co-produced by Tillman and longtime collaborator Jonathan Wilson.
 This was the first record Tillman had recorded at Wilson's new Fivestar Studios located in the hills of Topanga, California above LA.
 The two first recorded "basic tracks" at Fivestar Studios, whereas strings, brass, and woodwinds were recorded in a session at United Recordings which featured numerous musicians, including trumpeter Wayne Bergeron and saxophonist Dan Higgins.
 The album was engineered and mixed by Dave Cerminara and features arrangements by Drew Erickson.